Home / Coffee knowledge / Coffee and the Responsible Business Initiative – Impacts and Opportunities

 Coffee and the Responsible Business Initiative – Impacts and Opportunities

-Coffee does not grow in Switzerland, but in the so-called Coffee Belt, between the 23rd northern and 25th southern parallels, parallel to the equator.
+Coffee does not grow in Switzerland, but in the so-called coffee belt, between the 23rd northern and 25th southern latitude parallel to the equator.
 Central America, Brazil, Indonesia, India, and Vietnam are among the major production regions, as is Eastern Africa with Ethiopia and Kenya.
-While coffee is omnipresent in our daily lives, the social, ecological, and financial damages in coffee cultivation are far removed.
+While coffee is omnipresent in our everyday lives, the social, ecological, and financial damage caused by coffee cultivation is far away.

 As a coffee roastery, Switzerland's largest coffee school, and co-operator of a coffee farm in Nicaragua, we vehemently disagree with Federal Councillor Karin Keller-Sutter's portrayal.

-Instead, we see important impulses emanating from the Corporate Responsibility Initiative that can contribute to a more sustainable and future-oriented coffee industry.
-The Corporate Responsibility Initiative is an opportunity for the Swiss coffee industry to position itself for the long term, build lasting trade relationships with producers, and secure access to the increasingly scarce resource of coffee.
+Instead, we see important momentum stemming from the Responsible Business Initiative that can contribute to a more sustainable and future-oriented coffee industry.
+For the Swiss coffee industry, the Responsible Business Initiative is an opportunity to position itself for the long-term future, to establish long-lasting trade relationships with producers, and to secure access to the increasingly scarce resource of coffee.

-The Corporate Responsibility Initiative is a historic correction for the coffee industry
+The RBI is a historical correction for the coffee industry

-For the past two centuries, the coffee industry has been able to hide behind anonymity.
-Production conditions, purchase prices, trade practices, and the asymmetrical power balance between producers in the Southern Hemisphere and the processing industry, mostly in the Northern Hemisphere, were long unquestioned – and if they were, much remained the same.
+Over the last two centuries, the coffee industry has been able to hide behind anonymity.
+Production conditions, purchasing prices, trade practices, and the asymmetric power balance between producers in the Southern Hemisphere and the processing industry in the mostly Northern Hemisphere were long left unquestioned – and even when they were, much remained the same.

-However, there have recently been more and more positive developments, and increased commitment to transparency and fairness along the coffee chain within the international coffee roasting industry<3>.
+Recently, however, there have been more and more encouraging developments and an increased commitment within the international coffee roasting industry to transparency and fairness along the coffee chain<3>.

-Opponents of the Corporate Responsibility Initiative say that "global supply chains with thousands of suppliers are highly complex" and "mostly outside the sphere of influence of the clients"<4>.
-As a coffee roastery, we must disagree.
+Opponents of the RBI say that "global supply chains with thousands of suppliers are highly complex" and "mostly lie outside the influence of the contracting entities"<4>.
+As a coffee roastery, we must disagree with this.

-Every roastery has it in its own hands to carefully set up and control its supply chain and to work with partners who share a similar mindset.
-It is not beyond the sphere of influence of the client – in this example, the coffee roastery – whether coffee with a cleanly prepared supply chain can be procured or not.
+Every roastery has it in its own hands to carefully set up and monitor its own supply chain and to work together with partners who share a corresponding mindset.
+It is not outside the influence of the contracting entities – in this example, the coffee roastery – whether coffee can be procured with a cleanly prepared supply chain or not.

-It is solely a matter of will and ambition whether this path of entrepreneurship is taken.
+It has solely to do with the will and the standard as to whether this path of entrepreneurship is taken.

-For a growing number of smaller and larger roasteries, the Corporate Responsibility Initiative has no or little impact.
-These roasteries source coffee directly or semi-directly (through intermediaries), build lasting relationships with coffee producers, and maintain constant communication both by phone and through travel to the growing countries.
+For a growing number of smaller and larger roasteries, the RBI has little or no impact.
+These roasteries source coffee directly or semi-directly (via intermediaries), build long-lasting relationships with coffee producers, and are in constant contact, both by phone and through travel to the cultivation countries.

-The decision for direct sourcing among smaller roasteries is particularly based on their desire to take on co-responsibility.
-In many cases, higher prices are then paid for green coffee, which are not based on the coffee exchange.
+The decision for direct sourcing is based, especially in smaller roasteries, on the desire to take shared responsibility.
+In many cases, higher prices are then paid for green coffee that are not based on the coffee exchange.

 The larger the roastery, the more green coffee it buys.
-Thus, it indirectly deals with a larger number of production and trading partners.
-While this increases the effort, it does not absolve the roasteries of their responsibility.
-Roasteries have the task of carefully and conscientiously selecting green coffee suppliers.
-Consumers should be able to rely on their coffee having been produced responsibly.
+Thus, it is indirectly involved with a larger number of production and trade partners.
+While this also increases the effort, this does not release roasteries from their responsibility.
+Roasteries have the task of choosing green coffee suppliers conscientiously and carefully.
+Consumers should be able to rely on the fact that their coffee has been produced responsibly.

-Such a structured trade relationship is an opportunity, not a risk.
-Due to growing coffee consumption in new markets like China or India and changing cultivation conditions due to climate change, the coffee industry faces a shortage of high-quality coffees in the next 15 years.
-Reliable, sustainable, and jointly responsible trade relationships secure roasteries' access to the increasingly scarce resource of coffee.
+A trade relationship structured in this way is an opportunity, not a risk.
+Due to the growing coffee consumption in new markets like China or India and changing cultivation conditions due to climate change, the coffee industry will face a shortage of high-quality coffee over the next 15 years.
+Reliable, sustainable trade relationships based on shared responsibility secure access to the increasingly scarce resource of coffee for roasteries.

 Philipp Schallberger and Benjamin Hohlmann